Fetterman absence raises stakes for Dems in key Senate race | Times Leader

 Meanwhile, Democrats are taking some comfort from what they perceive as a relatively quiet campaign by Fetterman’s Republican opponent, Dr. Mehmet Oz.

-Since narrowly , the celebrity heart surgeon has campaigned in 40-some — by his campaign’s account — largely low-key affairs, such as drop-ins at businesses, diners and fairs.
+Since narrowly winning the GOP nomination, the celebrity heart surgeon has campaigned in 40-some — by his campaign’s account — largely low-key affairs, such as drop-ins at businesses, diners and fairs.

 He also took time out to attend Michael Rubin’s party in Long Island’s ritzy Hamptons on July 4 and delivered keynote remarks at May’s annual meeting in Boca Raton, Florida, for the Direct Selling Association — a trade group for “multilevel marketing” companies such as Amway.

-Then there was the campaign video he recorded — at his sprawling home in Cliffside Park, New Jersey, just across the Hudson River from Manhattan where he practiced medicine, filmed his daytime TV talk show “The Dr. Oz Show” and lived for more than two decades .
+Then there was the campaign video he recorded — at his sprawling home in Cliffside Park, New Jersey, just across the Hudson River from Manhattan where he practiced medicine, filmed his daytime TV talk show “The Dr. Oz Show” and lived for more than two decades before seeking Pennsylvania’s Senate seat.

 That played neatly into the hands of the Fetterman campaign, which had already been attacking Oz as a fabulously wealthy carpetbagging New Jerseyan who is out of touch with regular Pennsylvanians.